BasicPrimitives/javascript/apireference/algorithms.md

  `insert(nodeid, bundleid, bundle)`

 Inserts bundle node into the tree structure.
-The new budnle node becomes only child node of the parent node.
-All imediate children of the parent node become children of the inserted bundle node.
+The new bundle node becomes only child node of the parent node.
+All immediate children of the parent node become children of the inserted bundle node.

 | Param | Type | Default | Description |
 | --- | --- | --- | --- |